Technology Recommendations for Remote Work and Telecommuting

 Depending on the nature of the employee’s job, they may need access to a telephone.
 For most jobs, much of the day-to-day internal communication can easily be handled through the voice and video capabilities of Microsoft Teams and Zoom.
 For positions that require an employee to answer a phone as part of a service or help desk, UNM IT has been developing a service for usage of a “Soft Phone.”
 For employees that require more infrequent or more mobile access to a phone, a cell phone or a forwarded land line may also be an option.
 During the pandemic, many employees chose to change their voicemail to instruct callers to leave a message, and then checked voicemail regularly.

 Cell phone – UNM provides two options for supporting employees who need a cell phone.
-A basic cell phone (not a smart phone, supports voice dialing and texting) is available by contacting UNM Customer Support Services at 505-277-5757.
+A basic cell phone (not a smart phone, supports voice dialing and texting) is available by contacting UNM IT Customer Support Services at 505-277-5757.
 Basic phones require the department to pay monthly service fees for each device.
 Check with the service desk for current pricing.
 UNM also supports an employee cell phone reimbursement program for employees, dependent on business need and available departmental funding.
-Information on the cell phone reimbursement plan can be found at: https://ua.unm.edu/cell-phone-reimbursement-cr.html
+Please check with your department for information on the cell phone reimbursement plan.

 4. Meeting Rooms